fuse-box/fuse-box/docs/configuration.md

 sourceMaps: { project: true, vendor: true }
 ```

 > vendor sourcemaps will be generated correctly with disabled cache.
-It's a know bug
+It's a known bug

 Sourcemaps currently work with [typescript](#typescript) and [BabelPlugin](#babel-plugin)
 [see the SourceMapPlainJsPlugin](#sourcemapplainjsplugin)